Motivation

 He found that the things that make people satisfied and motivated on the job are different in kind from the things that make them dissatisfied (or act as de-motivators.)
 This points to an approach which is exactly opposite of the motivators commonly put in place in the modern workplace, i.e. use of compensation and incentive packages.

-Harvard Business Review ('One More Time: How Do You Motivate Employees?"
+For, as discussed in his classic article in the Harvard Business Review ('One More Time: How Do You Motivate Employees?"
 January - February 1968), Herzberg argued that spiraling wages may very well serve to motivate employees; however, the action they motivate is the seeking the next wage increase - and little more than that.

 In fact, Herzberg's motivation-hygiene theory suggests that the factors that determine job satisfaction and serve to motivate are "separate and distinct from the factors that lead to job dissatisfaction."
 Hence, the opposite of job satisfaction is not job dissatisfaction, but rather no job satisfaction.
 Conversely, the opposite of job dissatisfaction is not job satisfaction, but no job dissatisfaction.